 ★ Graphic organizers

 ★ Homework assignments AND MORE!

-I couldn’t end without steering you to a free resource for your classroom.
+Last, I couldn’t live without GRAPHIC ORGANIZERS.
+Here is a free resource for your classroom.
 Use these graphic organizers to help your students organize their writing!

 After you’ve downloaded my free graphic organizers be sure to visit each of the blogs below to add 12 more FREE RESOURCES to your own collection of things you can’t picture yourself teaching without.
+Each person offers one free resource.
 Afterwards swing by our collaborative blog, Upper Elementary Snapshots for lots of great content and ideas you can put into practice in your own classrooms!